thisisashwinraj/Mathematica-Python-Package/README.md

 Elxsi runs on all operating systems, is quick to install, and is available for free use.
 No versions of Elxsi supports Python 2.7, and Python 3.4.
 Elxsi's plotting capabiliies requires [matplotlib](https://matplotlib.org/) (>= 2.1.1) and seaborn (>= 0.9.0) packages.

 ### Files and Folders
-The directories, and subdirectories used, that are of critical importance to the Elxsi python package are as mentioned:
+The files & directories, that are used are of critical importance to the mathematica python package are as mentioned:
 <br>
 • [dist](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/dist): This directory contains the entire source distribution .tar file for the package that needs to be uploaded to PyPi
 <br>